vimpunk/cratetorrent/DESIGN.md

 5. The connected peers may now optionally exchange their piece availability.
 6. After this step, peers start exchanging normal messages.

+### Current session algorithm

+A simplified version of the peer session algorithm follows.

+1. Connect to the TCP socket of peer and send the BitTorrent handshake.
+2. Receive and verify peer's handshake.
+3. Start receiving messages.
+4. Receive peer's bitfield.
+If the peer didn't send a bitfield, or it doesn't contain all pieces (i.e.  peer is not a seed), we abort the connection as only downloading from seed's are supported.
+5. Tell peer we're interested.
+5. Wait for peer to unchoke us.
+6. From this point on we can start making block requests:
+   1. Fill the request pipeline with the optimal number of requests for blocks from existing and/or new piece downloads.
+   2. Wait for requested blocks.
+   3. Mark requested blocks as received with their corresponding piece download.
+   4. If the piece is complete, mark it as finished with the piece picker.
+   5. After each complete piece, check that we have all pieces.
+If so, conclude the download, otherwise make more requests and restart.

 ### Download pipeline

 After receiving an unchoke message from our seed, we can start making requests.